León: An Insider’s Guide

 Accommodation in Leon

-León is a cosy city, with great hotel services, good restaurants and inns, and vibrant culture.
+León is a cozy city, with great hotel services, good restaurants and inns, and vibrant culture.

 We would like to sincerely thank Moñi who gave us this lovely account of her home town and we hope that anyone who visits will take some tips from her.

 Want to start the Camino from Leon?
-Just go to Camino Frances full Route and customising the starting point of the route.
+Just go to Camino Frances full Route and customise the starting point of the route.

 For more information about the sections of the Camino that pass through León please get in touch